Badekkila Pradeep: Voice artist

-Actor and Model
+Acting

-Badekkila Pradeep has acted in Kannada and Tamil serials.
-He has also acted as a hero in a Kannada movie, Mirchi Mandakki Kadak Chai.
-He has been the face of multiple national TVCs for Colgate, Bru, Honda, Redbus, GRT and other brands.

-His role as Prem in Tamil serial Sondha Bandham on Sun TV gained him much popularity in Tamil Television industry.
+He has acted in Kannada and Tamil serials, and also acted as a hero in a Kannada movie, Mirchi Mandakki Kadak Chai.
+He has been the face of many national TVCs for Colgate, Bru, Honda, Redbus, GRT and other brands.
+His role as Prem in Tamil serial Sondha Bandham on Sun TV gained him fame in Tamil Television industry.

 Podcaster

-Relax and Recharge on www.uvlisten.com are the two podcast shows Badekkila Pradeep has been hosting since October, 2021.
-Both the shows have been gaining momentum ever since the launch, which are conceptualised and presented by Pradeep.
+Relax and Recharge on www.uvlisten.com are the two podcast shows Pradeep has been hosting since October, 2021.
+Both the shows have been gaining momentum ever since the launch, which are conceptualised and presented by him.